PoC-dev/asterisk-translate-clid/README.md

 You probably have had created all the needed objects already, so you can start the program with `CALL PGM(CLIDTRNSPG)`.

-***Note!*** There is currently no online help, and if an error occurs, you'll probably get a second-level-error that a message file *genericsmsg* could not be found.
+***Note!*** If an error occurs, you'll probably get a second-level-error that a message file *genericsmsg* could not be found.
 See my [generic Subfile project on Github](https://github.com/PoC-dev/as400-sfltemplates-german) for crtmsgd REXX script which should create this file for you - with German Text, though.

 ### Asterisk Configuration
 You need to have Netcat installed, and need to make sure you allow all necessary